 Why Ferrari Insurance Is Different in Australia

-• Extreme value: Ferraris typically range from $250,000 to over $1,000,000, making agreed-value cover essential to protect your investment
+• Extreme vehicle value: Ferraris typically range from $300,000 to well over $1,000,000 in Australia, making agreed-value cover essential to protect your investment

-• Club membership: Membership in the Ferrari Club Australia may provide insurance benefits and access to specialist brokers
+• Club membership: Membership in the Ferrari Club of Australia may provide insurance benefits and access to specialist brokers

 Ferrari Insurance Costs by Model